milvus-io/milvus/docs/design_docs/drop_collection_release_resources_en.md

 DN
 - Flush all segment in this vChannel, When Flush&Drop, set the `dropped` flag true.
-    - If fail, retry at most 10 times and restart
+    - If fails, retry at most 10 times and restart

 DC
 - DataCoord marks segmentInfo as `dropped`, doesn't remove segmentInfos from Etcd